1948 Arab–Israeli War: Reinforcements and reorganization

 At the time of the truce, the British view was that "the Jews are too weak in armament to achieve spectacular success".
 As the truce commenced, a British officer stationed in Haifa stated that the four-week-long truce "would certainly be exploited by the Jews to continue military training and reorganization while the Arabs would waste [them] feuding over the future divisions of the spoils".
 During the truce, the Israelis sought to bolster their forces by massive import of arms.
-The IDF was able to acquire weapons from Czechoslovakia as well as improve training of forces and reorganisation of the army during this time.
+The IDF was able to continue importing large amounts of weapons from Czechoslovakia as well as those weapons purchased abroad elsewhere during the truce.
+The IDF was also able to improve training of forces and carry out reorganization during this time, including improvements to its command and control.
 Yitzhak Rabin, an IDF commander at the time of the war and later Israel's fifth Prime Minister, stated "[w]ithout the arms from Czechoslovakia... it is very doubtful whether we would have been able to conduct the war".